orbitdb/field-manual/01_Tutorial/01_Basics.md

 }
 ```

 In the output you will see something called a "multihash", like `QmPSicLtjhsVifwJftnxncFs4EwYTBEjKUzWweh1nAA87B`.
 This is the identifier of your IPFS node.
+(You may have noticed we referenced multihashes above for the code examples: these are the multihashes you can use to download the example code files, if GitHub is down.)

 #### What just happened?